 Estate planning can be a crucial element of a good prenuptial agreement in Rhode Island!

 Without protection through estate planning, will, trust or a prenuptial agreement, a substantial portion of your separate assets may go to your new spouse upon divorce or upon your death.
 Estate planning can also be a very important element in premarital agreements.
 I strongly advise that you retain a Rhode Island divorce and family law attorney to draft or represent you concerning the execution of the premarital agreement.

-Premarital agreements are often entered into when either husband or wife has acquired significant premarital “separate” property.
+Premarital agreements are often utilized when either husband or wife has acquired significant premarital “separate” property.
 In many cases, one of the spouses will have a more substantial estate and assets than the other spouse.

 Be careful!
 The suggestion of a prenuptial can be a very emotionally charged issue!

 Tread carefully when suggesting a premarital agreement with your future spouse especially in a first marriage!
 Often, your future wife will be very upset with the suggestion that they should sign a premarital agreement.
 This is a very delicate subject.
 It could potentially imperil the entire relationship.
 Some people feel that premarital agreements run contrary to the marriage covenant.
-Others are against a prenuptial because they believe that in essence, it is planning for divorce when marriage is ideally “forever.”
+Others are against a prenuptial because they believe that it is planning for divorce when marriage is ideally “forever.”

 Negotiate the prenuptial well in advance of the wedding!